 We are very proud of our tailor-made trips in Borneo but no one says it better than our lovely customers who have tried and tested our holidays.
-Take a peek at their comments below.
+Take a peek at some of their comments below.

 An easy city to see on foot, Kota Kinabalu is the gateway to Sabah.
 Hop a ferry to the islands, relax by the beach north of the city, tuck into a meal at the night market, and settle into the easy pace of Sabahan life.More